jeg338/kniffin_website_v3/content/home/speakers.md

 #   columns: '2'
 ---

-Students (undergraduate and graduate) are invited to submit a poster to present.
-Please email csrc.cornell@gmail.com to submit.
-Deadline to apply is April 24th at 5:00 pm EST.
+Students (undergraduate and graduate) can submit their poster to <csrc.cornell@gmail.com> anytime until 5pm on April 24 (Monday).
+Posters need to be designed for printing on 36" x 54" poster-paper (portrait or landscape).
+In case it's helpful to specify, you can set/check dimensions in PowerPoint by clicking Design and then Slide Size and then Custom.

-Posters must be designed for 36" x 54" (portrait or landscape).
-Dimensions can be set in Powerpoint by clicking Deisgn and then Slide Size and then Custom
+Program decisions will be made on April 25 (Tuesday) and, for those posters that are accepted for presentation, the Conference organizers will manage and cover related printing costs -- thanks to support from the Cornell Center for Social Sciences.